 Suitablility: Outdoor programs are suitable for reasonably fit adults and accompanied teenagers 13 years and

-condition that might be aggravated by long periods of walking in rough terrain .
+condition that might be aggravated by long periods of walking on rough terrain .
 Since much travel is off-trail,

-Clothing and Equipment: Dress for the weather remembering that tracking is often a slow process.
-Bring a
+Clothing and Equipment: Dress for the weather with subdued clothing.
+Bring insect repellant (Pre-treating

-Directions: Quabbin programs meet at 9:45 a.m. at the Petersham common.
-(Please note: the country store in
+Directions: Quabbin programs meet at 9:45 a.m. in the back room of the country store across from the

-common we will carpool-caravan to one of the Quabbin gates.
+From the common we will carpool-caravan to a North Quabbin natural area.
 From Boston take Exit 17 (Rte.
 32) and

 go south 6 miles to the common.
-From other directions see a roadmap or send an e-mail with your home location and
+From other directions see a roadmap or internet map service.

 Registration: Use the linked registration blank only to register for "Quabbin Trails" programs described on this